bart9h/bapho/README.md

 - Handles video too (with MPlayer).

-- Use tags, names, places, stars (rating);
+- Use tags, names, places, stars (rating).
-  and a view editor to filter those.
-  - [planned] Persist views between sessions.

 - Easily apply multiple tags to multiple photos.

+- Multiple views (tab-like)
+  - Built-in view editor.
+  - Filter by rating and tags.
+  - Persist views between sessions.

 - Use system memory to cache pictures on memory for super fast viewing.